Harley-L/Mac-Scroll-Direction/README.md

-# Mac-Scroll-Direction
+# Mac Natural vs Inverted Scrolling Direction for Trackpad and Mouse
-Made for people who use natural scroll direction for trackpad and non-natural scrolling direction using a mouse.
+Made for people who use natural scroll direction for trackpad and inverted scrolling direction using a mouse.
 MacOS currently thinks they are connected and is very annoying to switch back and forth!
 This AppleScript file is a one click way to swtich with ease back and forth.
 The program recognizes if you have a mouse connected and changes the scroll direction accordingly.

 # Usage
 1. Input the manufacturer of your mouse on **line 43***